allyusd/twblog-source/_posts/2017-04-03-install-sdl2-and-build-example-with-c++-on-ubuntu.md

 ---
-title: "Install SDL2 and build exmaple with C++ on Ubuntu"
+title: "Install SDL2 and build example with C++ on Ubuntu"
 tags: post
 ---